Honda Fit Insurance Rates

 If you want to start shopping for cheap Honda Fit insurance rates right away, enter your ZIP code in our free tool above.

-Estimated auto insurance rates for a Honda Fit are $906 annually for full coverage.
-Comprehensive costs approximately $180, collision insurance costs $310, and liability costs $306.
-Liability-only insurance costs as little as $348 a year, and high-risk driver insurance costs around $1,950.
+Estimated insurance rates for a Honda Fit are $906 a year with full coverage.
+Comprehensive insurance costs on average $180 each year, collision insurance costs $310, and liability insurance is $306.
+A policy with only liability insurance costs around $348 a year, and a high-risk policy costs $1,950 or more.
 Teen drivers pay the most at up to $3,422 a year.

 Average premium for full coverage: $906